dgupta0/todo-table/README.md

 5. Make sure you are in the projects director.
 6. Run `npm install`
 7. Run the project `npm run dev`
+8. A link will be seen after `local:`.
+Copy it and past it in the browser.